zephyrproject-rtos/zephyr/samples/net/telnet/README.rst

 Connect ethernet cable from :ref:`Freedom-K64F <frdm_k64f>` board to a local network providing IPv4 address configuration via DHCPv4.
-Creating your own dhcp server on a local network is not in the scope of this README.
+Creating your own DHCP server on a local network is not in the scope of this README.

 Build Zephyr samples/net/telnet application: